ritusantra/ritusantra/README.md

 ## My skillsets are 👩‍💻

-Python and its libraries: Numpy, Pandas, Matplotlib and Seaborn, along with MySQL, Oracle SQL, Tableau and PL/SQL.
+Python and its libraries: Numpy, Pandas, Matplotlib and Seaborn MySQL, Oracle SQL and PL/SQL
+Tableau
-Also fundamental knowledge of C/C++, HTML and CSS.
+Fundamental knowledge of C/C++, HTML and CSS.

 ## How to reach me 📫